Organic Cotton vs. Bamboo: What’s Really Better for You and the Planet?

 This one’s big.

-Organic Cotton supports healthier farming communities.
+• Organic Cotton supports healthier farming communities.
 Certified organic farming avoids toxins, protects water sources, and upholds labour standards.
-However, it does use more water than bamboo.
+It does use more water than bamboo to grow, but the processing does not use as much water and none of the harmful chemicals bamboo uses.

 So...
 Which One’s Better?

 It depends on what lens you're looking through.
-Bamboo can be a sustainable superstar if it's processed responsibly.
+Bamboo can be a sustainable superstar if it's processed responsibly like lyocell.
 Organic cotton is a more transparent and skin-safe option, especially for intimate wear and those with sensitivities.

 At dea, we’ve chosen organic cotton because we know every stage of its life.
 From seed to bum, our fabrics are traceable, toxin-free, and crafted in a way that honours people and planet alike.